tc39/notes/es7/2015-11/nov-17.md

 DH: without a good argument, I error on the ergonomics wins composition over the error.

 WH: This is like trying to delete the number zero from the number line.
-It’s cognitively simpler to keep it than to avoid it. {} and [] are legitimate objects and shouldn’t be a special case.
+It's cognitively simpler to keep it than to avoid it. {} and [] are legitimate objects and shouldn't be a special case.

 DH: it is the base-case of a recursive definition.